fbpx

 If your employees are volunteers for a charitable organization or professional association, give them a shout-out on your social media sites.
 To attract and retain top talent, you must show that you value and support community and professional engagement.

-9. Employee Ambassadors
+9. Employee ambassadors

 Savvy candidates looking for more information about your company will often seek out past and current employees on social media to know what life is like at your company.